georchestra/helm-georchestra/README.md

 The `datafeeder` (backend) requires now a valid account passed as a base64-encoded HTTP header (the `sec-user` header, maybe some others).
 As a result, testing via a HTTP request for liveness is not easy.
 We still can pass some headers to the request, but if it requires a valid account, then maybe we shall stick to a simpler `tcpSocket` one.

+# Update strategy

+The default update strategy in kubernetes being RollingUpdate, we can fall into a situation where new containers are created but never started because waiting for the volumes to be released from the former pods.

+As a result, several containers run with a `.strategy.type` set to `recreate` instead of `RollingUpdate`.
+This is basically the case for every deployments which are making use of Persistent volumes:

+* elasticsearch (used by GeoNetwork4)
+* geonetwork
+* geoserver
+* mapstore
+* openldap